-The existing EmptyScript template is available to use as a base for your script.
+You can use the EmptyScript template as a basis for your script.

 To set up and write a script:

-- Copy the EmptyScript folder from <DevWeb root folder>\examples\ to a location of your choice.
+- Copy the EmptyScript folder from <DevWeb root>\examples\ to a location of your choice.

 - Rename the folder, for example, MyDevWebProject.